-Some of the length-frequency plots-e.g. for regions I and W1-W4 in 2008 (Fig. 9b) and 2010 (Fig. 9d)-show a first component with mean CPL at 7-8 mm.
+Some of the length-frequency plots-e.g. regions I and W1-W4 in 2008 (Fig. 9b) and 2010 (Fig. 9d)-show a first component with mean CPL at 7-8 mm.
 These shrimps had probably hatched in the spring of the year before.
-Catches of this first component are small owing to the mesh size used in the survey; even the second component is not fully retained by the survey gear (Wieland 2002b).
+Catches of this first component are small owing to the mesh size used in the survey; even the second component is not fully retained by the survey gear (Wieland, 2002b).

-Regional differences in length at age 2 are obvious: these pre-recruits tend to be larger in more southerly areas and in deeper water.
-Year-to-year changes in the mean length at age 2 have been related to shifts in bottom temperature and changes in stock density of shrimp (Wieland 2005).
-For the most recent five years, however, estimates of the mean size at age 2 were fairly consistent (Table 9b).
+Regional differences in length at age 2 are obvious: they tend to be larger in more southerly areas and in deeper water.
+Year-to-year changes in the mean length at age 2 have been related to shifts in bottom temperature and changes in stock density of shrimp (Wieland, 2005).
+For the most recent six years, however, estimates of the mean size at age 2 were fairly consistent (Table 9b).

 In 1993-1995 estimates of numbers at age 2 were low, particularly in Disko Bay and Vaigat (Table 10, Fig. 11); in 1996 they were exceptionally high, especially offshore, but dropped again in 1997.
-After 1997 age-2 numbers increased steadily to peak in 2001, followed by a steady decline to 2005.
+After 1997, age-2 numbers increased steadily to peak in 2001, followed by a steady decline to 2005.
 A series minimum observed in 1995 was reached again in 2007.
-A slight increase followed, but the estimate for 2011 of 3.6 bn was considerably below the series mean of 6.5 bn, and in 2012 there has been another large decrease (Fig. 11).